lizmat/articles/on-raku2.md

 have never had to deal with that.
 You could argue that I have been extremely lucky in my life.
 Perhaps.
 But I also think you need to force your luck in life by being diligent, by being assertive and by being able to explain why things didn't work out the way they were planned.
-And make clear to people that programming is in fact a creative profession, that requires practice, practice, practice, practice and a little inspiration.
+Even to managers.
+And make clear to people that programming is in fact a *creative* profession, which requires practice, practice, practice, practice and a little inspiration.
 And a certain stubborness, specifically when explaining things to people that do not understand.

 Back to Raku
 ------------